agusmakmun/agusmakmun.github.io/_posts/2021-06-12-Hooking-up-OpenAPI-with-Jetty.md

 Swagger is an open source set of rules, specifications and tools for developing and describing RESTful APIs.
 The Swagger framework allows developers to create interactive, machine and human-readable API documentation.

-API specifications typically include information such as supported operations, parameters and outputs, authorization requirements, available endpoints and licenses needed.
-Swagger can generate this information automatically from the source code by asking the API to return a documentation file from its annotations.

-Swagger helps users build, document, test and consume RESTful web services.
-It can be used with both a top-down and bottom-up API development approach.
-In the top-down, or design-first, method, Swagger can be used to design an API before any code is written.
-In the bottom-up, or code-first method, Swagger takes the code written for an API and generates the documentation.

 **The OpenAPI Specification (OAS):**

 The OpenAPI Specification was originally based on the Swagger Specification, donated by SmartBear Software.

 The OpenAPI Specification (OAS) defines a standard, programming language-agnostic interface description for HTTP APIs, which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic.

-When properly defined via OpenAPI, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
-Similar to what interface descriptions have done for lower-level programming, the OpenAPI Specification removes guesswork in calling a service.

-### What steps it should follow?

-The rules are very simple and as follows:
-1. Create a jetty server
-2. Intercept API using Jersey
-3. Add OpenAPI servlet into Jetty Server
-4. Add static-UI pages into /resources/webapp
-5. Export API docs

 ### STEP 1.
 Create Jetty Server